itsyuimorii/The-Web-Developer-Bootcamp-2023/🌟 Final Capstone/README.md

 傳入時的路由參數將被保存在 `req.parems` 當中。

-# ⛳️Intermediate Express

-## Creating Dynamic HTML with EJS
+# ⛳️Creating Dynamic HTML with EJS

->  What is the "E" for?
+What is the "E" for?
 "Embedded?"
 Could be.
 How about "Effective," "Elegant," or just "Easy"?
 EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.
 No religiousness about how to organize things.
 No reinvention of iteration and control-flow.
 It's just plain JavaScript. [ejs-Efficient JavaScript Template Engine](https://ejs.co/)

 ```javascript
 app.get("/fellinlovewith/:thing", function(req, res){